 What to Put in the Faraday Cage

 The equipment you store in a Faraday cage should encompass those devices that will help you communicate with the world following a devastating loss of the grid.
-Short-range communications will be critical.
+Short-range communications will be critical after an EMP event.
 A good starting list would include:

 Multiple GMRS radios and chargers along with cables to plug in for solar charging.

 Multiple 2 meter and 440 MHz ham radios (such as the portable Baofengs), again with charging cables and solar power adapters.